freshOS/Komponents-deprecated/README.md

 |  🏗    | Can be used **Incrementally** |
 |   📐  |Can use **Autolayout or any autolayout** lib for the layout (we like [Stevia](https://github.com/freshOS/Stevia)) |
 | 💉 | Supports **Hot Reload** with [💉 injectionForXcode](http://johnholdsworth.com/injection.html)|

+Because you don't need javascript to enjoy Components!

 ## A Bare Component